industrial-edge/iot-gateway/README.md

 - The Bottle filling example project is loaded to a PLC on which a OPC-UA server is running.
 - The minimum publishing interval and sampling interval of the OPC UA server of the PLC is set to 100ms
-- SIMATIC S7 Connector is installed on the Industrial Edge Device (IED)
+- OPC UA Connector is installed on the Industrial Edge Device (IED)
 - Cloud Connector is installed on the IED
 - Flow Creator is installed on the IED
 - Access to AWS with permission to create IoT Devices and policies